Data management#

 Spreadsheets#

-Spreadsheets (e.g. Microsoft Excel formats and open equivalents) are a very general data analysis tool.
+Spreadsheets (e.g., Microsoft Excel formats and open equivalents) are a very general data analysis tool.
 The cost of their easy to use interface and flexibility is increased difficulty of quality assurance.

-• Lack of audibility - changes to data are not recorded.
+Lack of audibility - changes to data are not recorded.

-• They are error prone and have no built in quality assurance.
+They are error prone and have no built in quality assurance.

-• Automatic “correction” of grammar and data type, which silently corrupts your data.
+There is a risk of automatic “correction” of grammar and data type, which silently corrupts your data.

-• Converting dates to a different datetime format.
+Converting dates to a different datetime format.

-• Converting numbers or text that resemble dates to dates.
+Converting numbers or text that resemble dates to dates.

 See the European Spreadsheet Risks Interest Group document spreadsheet related errors and their consequences for more information.